metaclass-nl/tutorial-api-platform/README.md

 docker-compose exec php ./bin/console doctrine:migrations:migrate
 ```

-To test the new Entity class point your browser at https://localhost:8443/.
+To test the new Hours class point your browser at https://localhost:8443/.
-You may need to make a security exception for the self-signed certificate that your
-browser may report as not safe.

-You should see Employee as the only model.
-When you try out Get /employees there should
+You should see a new model Hours.
+When you try out Get /hours there should
 be an example value model like
 ```json
 {